JulOuellet/JulOuellet/README.md

 - 🚀 **Embedded Linux**: Worked on software development for embedded Linux systems and gained expertise in embedded C.
 - 💻 **FPGA**: Leveraged FPGA technology for custom hardware applications.
 - 🐧 **Linux Kernel Modules**: Developed and tinkered with Linux kernel modules for various projects.
+- 🦀 **Asynchronous Rust Backend Development**: Developed a backend system utilizing asynchronous Rust with the Axum framework and Tokio runtime.

 ### 💾 Technologies I Love